Ultimate Guide: Crowdfunding for Nonprofits Made Easy

 • What does your average donor look like?

-No, not 6 feet tall, in possession of a fortune and right out of a Jane Austen novel.
+No, not 6 feet tall, possessing a fortune and right out of a Jane Austen novel.
 Or it could be.
-But determine whether your average donor is a family person with kids and stable income or if they are young, working, and possess a lot of disposable income.
-This will help you estimate an average donation per person as well as adjust your fundraising goals accordingly.
+However, determine whether your average donor is a family person with kids and stable income or if they are young, working, and possess a lot of disposable income.
+This will help you estimate an average donation per person and adjust your fundraising goals accordingly.

 • Who typically engages with your fundraising campaign?

-Looking back at other fundraising campaigns you’ve run might give you an idea about the kind of audience that connects with your campaign.
-Go through your existing list of donors and identify patterns that will help you optimize your next nonprofit crowdfunding campaign.
+Looking back at other fundraising campaigns you’ve run might give you an idea about the audience that connects with your campaign.
+Review your existing list of donors and identify patterns that will help you optimize your next nonprofit crowdfunding campaign.

-If you are a newly established nonprofit, you can benefit from researching other nonprofit crowdfunding campaigns in a field similar to yours and what kind of people engaged with them.
+If you are a newly established nonprofit, you can benefit from researching other nonprofit crowdfunding campaigns in a similar field, and what kind of people engaged with them.

 • Which channels are you most successful with?